-The breakaway switch is another safety device as it provides a means of automatically slowing and stopping your RV if it should become detached from the tow vehicle during transit.
+The breakaway switch is for emergency use only as it provides a means of automatically slowing and stopping your RV should it become detached from the tow vehicle during transit.
 The cable from the breakaway switch should be attached to the tow vehicle and if a separation occurs, the pin is pulled out of the switch which activates the brakes of the RV to slow and eventually stop the RV.
-The breakaway switch is only powered by a 12 volt RV battery on the RV.
-The RV battery is not supplied by Keystone.
+The breakaway switch is only powered by a fully charged 12 volt RV battery on the RV.
 Please consult your RV dealer to purchase the proper battery.
+Your RV may be equipped with a breakaway switch with a built in sound and warning light system.
+Please refer to the manufacture's instructions supplied with the RV for care and operation and/or www. escousa.net.